vjdesai711/git-essentials/README.md

 # Git Essentials / Git for Everybody

-> This is a course to teach stuff about GIT
+> This is a course to teach stuff about GIT (master branch)